Unlocked Cell Phones

 You can unlock your phone using software hacks downloaded online or pay a third-party service that, presumably, knows what it's doing to unlock your phone for you.
 Both free and paid unlocking applications are available for specific phones and carriers.
 A bit of googling will show you a variety of websites that offer unlocking information.
 But you get what you pay for; some of these hacks can turn your phone into a useless brick, and some may contain hidden software that turns your phone into a spammer's slave.

 If you have satisfactory service in your area and don't travel widely, you may not need an unlocked cell phone.
 But if you want to change carriers and don't want to pay for another phone, or if you have to have multiple carriers to maintain quality coverage during your travels, then an unlocked phone is the way to go.
-The safest bet is to pay the fee for professional third-party unlocking.

 Not All Phones Can Be Unlocked

 Before you try to unlock your phone, there's an important caveat you should be aware of.
 Not all cell phones can be unlocked.
-In fact, only phones that are GSM-based can be unlocked, because they're the only ones that have SIM cards.
+In fact, only phones that are GSM-based can be unlocked, because they're the only ones that have swappable SIM cards.
 Phones that are CDMA-based cannot be unlocked.
 It doesn't matter much what the acronyms stand for, as long as you know which type of phone you have.

 Got something to say about unlocked mobile phones?
 Post your comment or question below…